franzpisto/franzpisto/content/editor-services.md

 * **content marketing**
 * **Advertising**

-I have also a certification by Google in Digital Marketing that you can see here: [Google - Fundamentals of digital marketing](https://franzpisto.com/Google%20-%20Fondamenti%20di%20Marketing%20Digitale.pdf)

 | WHAT I DO                 |                                                                                                                                                                                                                                                                                                           |
 | ------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **Editor and copywriter** | I can write blog posts, articles, guide, reviews and everything you need for your company or blog or website.
 Topics that I know better and have more experience in are technology, finance, travel and motors (cars and motorsport).                                                                     |